| Additional Resources |

 - Useful and Intuitive Driver: Mouse Manager for Mac OSX offers extensive custom, and even contextual (program specific), programming options yet is still easy to use through a simple and intuitive interface.

 - Multiple Sizes: The Evoluent VerticalMouse 4 Bluetooth for Mac model is only available in a "Standard" size that accommodates most average to larger hands.
-NON-Bluetooth, Mac-compatible "Small" and "Standard" Wired and Wireless models are also available.
+However, NON-Bluetooth, Mac-compatible "Small" and "Standard" Wired and Wireless models are also available.

 - Wireless Option: In addition to the Standard size Bluetooth Model for Mac the Evoluent VerticalMouse 4 is also available in Wired Left and Right hand models, Small Wired Right hand, and Standard and Small Right hand versions employing traditional 2.4 Ghz wireless.